galaxyproject/training-material/topics/contributing/tutorials/updating_tutorial/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Updating a tutorial
+title: Updating tool versions in a tutorial
 subtopic: getting-started
 priority: 6

 questions:
-- How can I update a tutorial in the GTN?
+- How can I update the tool versions in a tutorial in the GTN?
+- What else do these updates impact, and how do I update that for consistency?

 objectives:
-- Implement tutorial update on existing GTN material
+- Implement tutorial tool version update on existing GTN material

 time_estimation: 1H
 key_points: